Path-Check/safeplaces-auth/docs/api/mfa/enroll.md

-# Enroll multifactor authenticator
+# Enroll a multi-factor authenticator

-Enrolls in multifactor authentication after providing and confirming the possession of a second factor (e.g. a phone).
+Enrolls in multi-factor authentication after providing and confirming the possession of a second factor (e.g. a phone).

 ```http request